Why should I come to Smooth Wax Bar?

 How should I prepare for a wax?

 Be clean.
 Come freshly showered.
 Be dry.
-Cleanliness is appreciated, but please skip the location, you’ll get better results if your skin is less oily.
+Cleanliness is appreciated, but please skip the lotion, you’ll get better results if your skin is less oily.
 Be hairy.
 Your hair should be at least 1/4 inches in length (which makes it long enough to lay flat on your skin).
-Please don’t shave for at least two weeks prior to your appointment to ensure that your hair is long enough!
+Please don’t shave for at least three weeks prior to your appointment to ensure that your hair is long enough!
 Also, if you’ve “let it go” down there and it seems out of control, don’t worry!
 Our specialists will trim any longer hairs to the proper length prior to the removal process.

 Is it going to hurt?